Exclude Rules

-HashBackup uses a text file inex.conf to list files and directories to exclude from the backup.
-It’s typical to exclude temporary files, unimportant files, browser cache directories, database files, VM memory image files, and swap or paging files.
-It may seem surprising that database files are not backed up, but to get a usable backup databases are usually dumped with a database utility while a transaction read lock is held and then the dump is backed up, not the actual database files.
+HashBackup uses a text file inex.conf located in the backup directory to list files and directories to exclude from the backup.
+It’s typical to exclude temporary files, unimportant files, cache directories, database files, VM memory image files, and swap or paging files.
+It may seem surprising that database files are not backed up, but to get a usable backup, databases are usually dumped with a database utility while a transaction read lock is held and then the dump is backed up - not the actual database files.

 Exclude File Format